-Herbal Vinegars are easy to make and require very little “medicine making knowledge”.
+Herbal Vinegar is easy to make and requires very little “medicine making knowledge”.
 Essentially, herbal vinegars involve pairing a vinegar of choice with an herb or a combination of herbs.
 The possibilities are endless and I never tire of the trying new combinations!

 Many herbalists believe that when you add vinegar to your food, it actually helps build bones because it frees up minerals from the vegetables we eat.
 When it’s combined with mineral rich herbs, vinegar is better than calcium pills.
 A tablespoon of infused herbal vinegar has the same amount of calcium as a glass of milk.

 Primarily I use Apple Cider vinegar (ACV) but also enjoy using either red or white wine vinegar, or rice vinegar.
 For salad vinegar I choose any of these.
 For personal care (skincare, hair car etc) I almost always use Apple Cider vinegar for it’s healing and alkalizing qualities.

 A spoonful of herb-infused vinegar on your broccoli or kale or dandelion greens increases the calcium you get by one-third.